 The faster you debunk these, the sooner you can plan.

-Myth 4: "Medicare covers nursing home for dementia."
+Myth 3: "Medicare covers nursing home for dementia."
 Medicare covers up to 100 days of post-hospitalization skilled care (first 20 days at 100%, days 21–100 with daily coinsurance).
 After that, Medicare does not cover long-term custodial dementia care.
-Florida Medicaid SMMC LTC does, after spend-down to FL's $2,000 asset limit and within $2,982/mo income (or with a Qualified Income Trust above that).
-The 60-month look-back for asset transfers applies.
+Florida Medicaid SMMC LTC does, after spend-down to SMMC LTC's $2,000 countable-asset limit and within the $2,982/month income cap (or with a Qualified Income Trust above that).

-Myth 7: "Florida has a special Alzheimer's waiver."
-Florida used to operate an Alzheimer's Disease Waiver, a Nursing Home Diversion Waiver, an Assisted Living for the Elderly waiver, and a CDC+ waiver as separate 1915(c) waivers.
-All four were consolidated into the SMMC LTC Program under 1915(b)(c) authority.
-There is no standalone FL Alzheimer's waiver in 2026.
-SMMC LTC is the door.
+Myth 5: "Florida has a special Alzheimer's waiver."
+It used to.
+Florida's separate Alzheimer's, Nursing Home Diversion, and Assisted Living for the Elderly waivers were consolidated into the SMMC LTC program.
+There is no standalone Alzheimer's waiver today; SMMC LTC is the door.

 The dementia trajectory and the FAST staging tool

-Knowing where someone is on the trajectory drives every decision: which doctor to see, which benefit to apply for, what level of care is appropriate, when to consider hospice.
-Clinicians use the Functional Assessment Staging Tool (FAST), a seven-stage scale that maps cleanly to the Alzheimer's progression.
-We use FAST staging because it is the basis of CMS LCD L34567, the hospice eligibility rule.
+Knowing where someone is on the trajectory drives every decision: which doctor to see, which benefit to apply for, what level of care fits, when to consider hospice.
+Clinicians use the Functional Assessment Staging Tool (FAST), a staged functional scale, and it is the instrument CMS LCD L34567 keys its hospice-eligibility rule to.
+The groupings below are orientation for families, not a clinical instrument; ask your clinician to place your loved one.
+Two other scales, the Global Deterioration Scale (GDS) and the Clinical Dementia Rating (CDR), are also in common use.

-If you cannot place your loved one on this scale, your MDC neurologist or geriatrician can.
-So can your primary care doctor or the GUIDE care navigator.
+If you cannot place your loved one on this scale, your Memory Disorder Clinic neurologist, geriatrician, primary care doctor, or GUIDE care navigator can.

 Pillar 1: The Alzheimer's Disease Initiative (ADI)